verdverm/houston-api/README.md

 ## Description

 Houston is the command and control API for the [Astronomer Platform](https://github.com/astronomer/astronomer).
 It is primarily a [GraphQL](https://graphql.org) server built with [Apollo Server 2](https://www.apollographql.com) and [Prisma](https://www.prisma.io/docs/).
-It also supports several RESTful endpoints using the same express server that Apollo is using.
+It also supports several RESTful endpoints using the same [Express](https://github.com/expressjs/express) server that Apollo is using.
 These endpoints are primarily used for integrating with external authentication, [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/), [Docker Registry](https://github.com/docker/distribution/blob/master/docs/spec/api.md) and other external dependencies.
 This is the second iteration of this API.
 This version was built to support the same external API, and is just an internal re-implementation.

 ## Database